Hurontario LRT: Main Street extension

 Metrolinx CEO Bruce McCuaig said the provincial money allocated to the Main Street route in Brampton would now be available for other transit projects across the province.
 However, McCuaig also said Metrolinx would be open to evaluate alternate transit proposals from Brampton for provincial funding for the next round of transit initiatives.
 On November 3, 2015, Transportation Minister Steven Del Duca announced that the funding for the cancelled Main Street route will be invested in priority transit projects in the Greater Toronto Area which might or might not include Brampton.

-At its February 20, 2020 meeting, the Metrolinx Board of Directors endorsed a prioritization framework for a proposed Frequent Rapid Transit Network that was inclusive of a proposed LRT extension from Brampton Gateway Terminal to Brampton GO Station; with a forecasted ridership of 5,500 in 2031 and a proposed line length of 3.3 km along Hurontario Street, the project scored 'Medium' with a preliminary benefit-cost ratio of 0.66 - 0.90.
+At its February 20, 2020, meeting, the Metrolinx Board of Directors endorsed a prioritization framework for a proposed Frequent Rapid Transit Network that was inclusive of a reinstated LRT extension from Brampton Gateway Terminal to Brampton GO Station; with a forecasted ridership of 5,500 in 2031 and a proposed line length of 3.3 km along Main Street, the project scored 'medium' with a preliminary benefit-cost ratio of 0.66–0.90.

-In January 2022, Brampton city staff were working on two alternative plans to extend the Hurontario LRT from Brampton Gateway Terminal to Brampton GO Station in downtown Brampton.
+In January 2022, Brampton city staff were working on two alternative plans to reinstate the LRT extension from Brampton Gateway Terminal to Brampton GO Station in downtown Brampton.
 One plan was to extend the LRT on the surface at a cost of $500 million.
 The alternative plan was to put most of the extension underground costing $1.7 billion.
 Brampton prefers the underground plan and is asking upper levels of government to cover the extra cost of the preferred plan.
 City Council approved the recommendation to progress the LRT extension study to 30% Preliminary Design and to prepare a Draft Environmental Project Report for both alternatives.
 Brampton needs to replace its aging water mains, and the choice between a surface or underground LRT extension must be made before Brampton can finish planning for water main replacement.
 Brampton politicians, including Mayor Patrick Brown, have been advocating for the Main Street extension.
 On February 27, 2023, Brampton Transit staff presented a project update to City Council, noting that design development updates and inflation have increased the costs of the surface alignment ($933 million) and underground alignment ($2.8 billion).
 City staff still recommend the underground alignment due to perceived benefits in travel time savings, infrastructure modifications, downtown revitalization, operations and maintenance, and protection for a future extension.
+Brampton's preferred underground option would have a surface stop at Charolais Boulevard and underground stops at Nanwood Drive and Brampton GO Station.
+With a surface alternative, all stops would be on the surface with an additional stop near Brampton City Hall.